JacobPantuso/GoodWire/README.md

 </ul>

 ### Quick Disclaimer
 This project is in no way <strong>stable</strong> or <strong>secure</strong> in any way.
 The purpose of this project was not to code a system, but to code it from a well-formatted software project management plan.
 Some code may not work at time or issues may arise unexpectedly during regular use.
-The way data is handled and manipulated is an an Object Oriented matter.
+The way data is handled and manipulated is in an Object Oriented matter.